 All Tseng College master's degree programs are designed to provide a cumulative learning experience in which each course builds on those that preceded and prepares students for those that follow.

 A growing number of master's degree programs offered through the Tseng College feature "stackable curricula."
-This feature means that any credits earned in a graduate-credit certificate program that is linked to a CSUN master's degree can be applied to the master's program should the student decide to pursue the advanced degree.
+This feature means that any credits earned in a university certificate program that is linked to a CSUN master's degree can be applied to the master's program should the student decide to pursue the advanced degree.